sinapordanesh/Machine-Learning-Projects/README.md

-# ML-Mini-Projects
+# Machine-Learning-Projects
-Small training machine learning projects for getting know better and better with Machine Learning projects
+Practice personal machine learning and data science projects for learning and investigate these technologies deeper.